 Most medications are safe to take when breastfeeding, or there will be a suitable alternative.
 If you are unsure or would like to double-check, contact an International Board Certified Lactation Consultant (IBCLC) to ensure you know which medications are truly contraindicated when breastfeeding.

-Some common antibiotics that are considered safe to take while breastfeeding include:
+Some common antibiotics that are considered safe to take while breastfeeding include:6

 You can check with your doctor and IBCLC.
-You can also check the database LactMed, the government-sponsored database of medications, and their safety while breastfeeding.
+You can also check the database LactMed here, the government-sponsored database of medications and their safety while breastfeeding.

 What about Coronavirus?
 Is it Safe to Breastfeed If You Think You Have It?

-Coronavirus is on everyone’s mind these days, so let’s chat about this virus specifically.
+Coronavirus is on everyone’s mind, so let’s chat about this virus specifically.

-There are still so many unknowns about COVID-19.
-The CDC has the most up-to-date guidance on everything related to breastfeeding mothers and COVID-19 on their website.
-It’s a good idea to periodically check their site, and talk with your doctor if you have questions.
+The CDC has the most up-to-date guidance on breastfeeding mothers and COVID-19 on its website here.
+It’s a good idea to periodically check their site and talk with your doctor if you have questions.

-At the time of this article, there’s no conclusive evidence that the virus that causes COVID-19 can be passed to your baby via your breast milk.
-If you have, or suspect you have COVID-19, there are special precautions to take if you choose to continue breastfeeding.
-This includes wearing a mask and washing your hands.
-If you are well enough to continue to breastfeed your baby, it is considered safe to breastfeed when you have COVID-19 and should not be separated from your baby.
+At the time of this article, there’s no conclusive evidence that the virus that causes COVID-19 can be passed to your baby via breast milk.7,8 If you have or suspect you have COVID-19, there are special precautions to take if you continue breastfeeding.
+This includes wearing a mask and washing your hands because a mom with COVID-19 could spread the virus to their infant through tiny droplets that spread when they talk, cough, or sneeze.
+If you are well enough to continue breastfeeding your baby, breastfeeding is considered safe when you have COVID-19, and you should not be separated from your baby.